dereksonderegger/444/docs/27_DataReshaping.md

         |  **Female** |              |            |           |           |
         |  **Male**   |              |            |           |           |

+2. From the book website, there is a .csv file of the daily maximum temperature in Flagstaff at the Pulliam Airport.
+The direction link is at: [https://raw.githubusercontent.com/dereksonderegger/444/master/data-raw/FlagMaxTemp.csv](https://raw.githubusercontent.com/dereksonderegger/444/master/data-raw/FlagMaxTemp.csv)
+    a) Create a line graph that gives the daily maximum temperature for 2005. *Make sure the x-axis is a date and covers the whole year.*
+    b) Create a line graph that gives the monthly average maximum temperature for 2013 - 2015. *Again the x-axis should be the date and the axis spans 3 years.*

 2. We often are given data in a table format that is easy for a human to parse, but annoying a program.
 In the following example we have
 [data](https://github.com/dereksonderegger/444/raw/master/data-raw/US_Gov_Budget_1962_2020.xls)